Trial and execution of Nicolae and Elena Ceaușescu: Trial

 At 5:30 a.m. on 25 December, the two were taken by an armoured personnel carrier to the garrison command office where the trial would take place.
 After the medical visits, they were brought into the improvised courtroom.
 The trial of Nicolae and Elena Ceaușescu was very brief, lasting approximately one hour.
 Ceaușescu defended himself by arguing that the tribunal was against the 1965 Constitution of Romania and that only the Great National Assembly had the power to remove him.
 He argued that it was a coup d'état organized by the Soviets.
+Ceaușescu completely refused to answer any questions and denied accusations of corruption or mismanagement as President, such as the severe austerity policies leading to food and power shortages, the brutality of the Securitate, destruction of historical cities and villages, and his own lavish lifestyle in villas and palaces.

 Nicolae and Elena Ceaușescu were convicted of all charges and condemned to death in what amounted to a show trial.
 At one point, their forcibly assigned lawyers abandoned their clients' defence and joined with the prosecutor, accusing them of capital crimes instead of defending them.
 No offer of proof was made for the Ceaușescus' alleged crimes.
 They were tried based on references, solely by offence-name or hearsay, to criminal acts they had committed in the opinion of prosecutors, or as alleged in press reports.
 Various irregularities presented themselves, or became apparent after the trial: